Webinars

 Plants and Children Grow Healthy Together

-This program will review research relating to the benefits nature has on child development.
+In this webinar review research relating to the benefits nature has on child development.
 Parents, educators, and landscape designers will learn which plants enhance learning experiences in early childhood programs, schoolyard classrooms, and backyards.
 The plants highlighted are approved for childcare licensure and balance qualities that engage children with plant selection and care practicalities.

 OLE!
 Best Practices for Outdoor Learning Environments